Date: 13th October 2012

 Location: Macclesfield, Cheshire

-My nineteenth stadium of 2012 was on Saturday 13th October 2012 at Moss Rose in Macclesfield, Cheshire.
+My nineteenth ground of 2012 was on Saturday 13th October at Moss Rose in Macclesfield, Cheshire.
 The match was Macclesfield Town vs. Newport County in Conference National.

 Moss Rose on the southern outskirts of the town at the end of a built up residential area.
 The ground is 1.2 miles from Macclesfield railway station and has been the club's home since 1891.